wp-plugins/hw-image-widget/readme.txt

 4. Selecting an image.

 == Changelog ==

+= 4.4 =
+* Added option to fill width on responsive images.
+* Added filter (hwim_load_backend) to allow backend to load on custom pages.
+* Fixed several issues concerning the theme customizer.

 = 4.3 =
 * Added the rel-field including filter to alter its contents.